HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

                      :-------------------------------------------:
                      : physical address                          :    physical
                      :-------------------------------------------:
-                     \_______ physical page ___/\__ page ofs ___/
+                     \__ physical page (PPN) __/\__ page ofs ___/
 ```

 Address translation is separately enabled for code and data translation.
 When translation is disabled, the address is the offset directly mapping to the physical address range with the segment part ignored.
 Segment zero has a special role.
 Hardware must guarantee that a virtual address with a zero segment, e.g. *0x0.0x500* will also directly map to the physical address specified by the offset.
 The maximum physical memory size that can be reached this way is 4 GBytes.
-The architecture does not preclude supporting a larger physical address range though.
+The architecture does not exclude supporting a larger physical address range though.
 A translation buffer hardware could allow for a larger physical address range beyond 4GBytes.
 This part of physical memory is however only reachable when address translation is enabled.

 ### Access Control

-For all segments except the non-zero segment VCPU-32 implements a **protection model** along two dimensions.
+VCPU-32 implements a **protection model** along two dimensions.
 The first dimension is the access control and privilege level check.
 Each page is associated with a **page type**.
 There are read-only, read-write, execute and gateway pages.
 Each memory access is checked to be compatible with the allowed type of access set in the page descriptor.
 There are two privilege levels, user and supervisor mode.
 On each instruction execution, the privilege bit in the instruction address is checked against the access type and privilege information field in the access control field, stored in the TLB.
 Access type and privilege level form the access control information field, which is checked for each memory access.
 For read access the privilege level us be least as high as the PL1 field, for write access the privilege level must be as least as high as PL2.
 For execute access the privilege level must be at least as high as PL1 and not higher than PL2.
 If the instruction privilege level is not within this bounds, a privilege violation trap is raised.
 If the page type does not match the instruction access type an access violation trap is raised.
 In both cases the instruction is aborted and a memory protection trap is raised.

 ```
     0           2     3